KarpelesLab/smsc9500/readme.txt

 5. Release history
 -------------------
-    V1.02.05 (03/19/2018)
+    V1.02.06 (11/28/2020)
+        - Fixed timers and other things to comply with recent kernel format V1.02.05 (03/19/2018)
 	- Fixed bug that can potentialy lead to a recursive locking when calling usb_unlink_urb from unlink_urb.
 	- External PHY sestting instructions added in the readme.txt.